CarlSargunar/Umbraco-Docker-Workshop/5-Workshop-Content-Delivery.md

 # Exercise 4.
 Adding an API to the site

-We will use the new Umbraco 12 Content Delivery API to add an API to the site.
+We will use the Umbraco Content Delivery API to add an API to the site.

 ## 4.1 - Build Index for Content API